 I will not be ashamed to say “I know not,” nor will I fail to call in my colleagues when the skills of another are required to meet a user’s need.

-I will respect the privacy of my users, for their information is not disclosed to me that the world may know.
+I will respect the privacy of my users, for their information is not disclosed to me that the world may know, which is perfect for beginners & pros.
 Most especially must I tread with care in matters of utility and interference.
 If it is given me to eliminate a task, all thanks.
 But it may also be within my power to eliminate a comfort; this awesome responsibility must be faced with great humbleness and awareness of my own bias.
 Above all, I must not assume the user is like me.

 I will remember that I do not treat a web form, a social networking site, but a vulnerable human being, whose one wrong click may affect the person’s friends and economic stability.
 My responsibility includes these related problems, if I am to care adequately for the user.